Last updated on May 20, 2026

 Raffine, Scheming Seer

-Raffine, Scheming Seer is a significant option for a discard commander because of how many cards it enables you to discard; your board’s the only limit.
+Raffine, Scheming Seer is a significant option for a discard commander because of the sheer number of cards it pitches; your board’s the only limit.
 There’s potent synergy there with cards like Dying to Serve, Drake Haven, and Cryptcaller Chariot that make tokens when you discard cards, allowing you to discard more cards next combat.

 Rielle, the Everwise